EVAC: the Emergency Volunteer Air Corpssm

 Another source for suggestions on aiding those in need is the Network for Good.

-EVAC has direct active operations only in Southern California and has concentrated its efforts on encouraging other public benefit flying organizations to use what it has learned and to form their own emergency service programs.
+EVAC has concentrated its efforts on encouraging other public benefit flying organizations to use what it has learned and to form their own emergency service programs.
+Visit the other pages on this site to see various EVAC activities and regional contacts.
+If you wish to help EVAC promote general aviation relief work please contact us at email@example.com.

 Please note, however, that during an emergency FEMA and other relief groups tend to be overloaded with offers of help.
 Most who are actually asked to fly missions do so through the various flying organizations in the ACA, or for local agencies and social service organizations.
 Thus we urge you to volunteer and fly with them.
 Please investigate a number of organizations flying in your area and offer your help to them.